Engineering underdoped CuO$_2$ nanoribbons in nm-thick $a$-axis YBa$_2$Cu$_3$O$_{7-\delta}$ films: Thin film growth and role of the oxygen annealing

 \section{Thin film growth and role of the oxygen annealing}

-To favor the growth of $a$-axis oriented films, we have deposited by rf sputtering, at a power of 50 W and pressure of 0.1 mbar (Ar:O$_2$=4:1), a 90 nm thick film of PrBa$_2$Cu$_3$O$_{7}$ (PBCO), acting as a buffer layer, on a (100) SrLaGaO$_4$ (SLGO) substrate.
+To favor the growth of $a$-axis oriented films, we have deposited by rf sputtering, at a power of 50 W and pressure of 0.1 mbar (Ar:O$_2$=4:1), a 90 nm thick film of PrBa$_2$Cu$_3$O$_{7-y}$ (PBCO), acting as an insulating buffer layer, on a (100) SrLaGaO$_4$ (SLGO) substrate \footnote {As previously shown in literature \cite{hontsu1992axis, sung1995superconducting, baghdadi2017study}, the usage of a PBCO buffer layer, on top of a (100) SLGO substrate, favors the growth of untwinned films, with the $a$-axis oriented along the out-of-plane direction.
+The length of the PBCO $b$-axis (3.91 \AA \, in bulk form) is indeed closer to the YBCO $b$-axis (3.89 \AA) than to the YBCO $a$-axis (3.82 \AA).
+It is therefore energetically more favorable for the YBCO $b$-axis to align along the PBCO $b$-axis, i.e. on the plane of the substrate/buffer layer.}.
 The temperature is gradually increased during the deposition from 660$^{\circ}$C, where the first nuclei are formed, up to 830$^{\circ}$C. After the deposition of this buffer layer, which is known to promote the growth of homogeneous $a$-axis superconducting films, with high crystallinity \cite{hontsu1992axis, mukaida1993plane}, the sample is transferred in-situ to a pulsed laser deposition chamber.
 Here, a YBCO film, with a thickness varying in the range 50-800 nm, is deposited at 805$^{\circ}$C and an oxygen pressure of 0.9 mbar.
 By slowly decreasing the temperature after the deposition, at an oxygen pressure of 900 mbar, we achieve slightly overdoped films where the CuO chains are fully oxidized.